 Manage Chronic Health Problems

-Managing diabetes, high blood pressure and high cholesterol may help your cognitive health as well.
+Managing diabetes, high blood pressure and high cholesterol may help boost cognitive activity and improve your cognitive health as well.
 Diabetes, for example, is associated with a decrease in cognitive function and changes in brain structure.
 Type 2 diabetes has been linked with a 50 percent increased risk of dementia.

 Manage Stress

 Long-term stress can affect memory, and increase the risk for Alzheimer’s disease and related dementias.
-Exercise, relaxation techniques and focusing on positive thoughts and things to be grateful for can help manage stress.
-However, if stress persists after practicing these techniques, seek professional help.
+Exercise, relaxation techniques and focusing on positive thoughts and gratitudes can help manage stress.
+However, if stress persists after practicing these techniques, seek professional help for additional support.

-Don’t smoke, and control your alcohol consumption.
-There is growing evidence that cognitive impairment and dementia is associated with cigarette smoking.
+There is growing evidence that cognitive impairment and dementia are associated with cigarette smoking.

 Frequent heavy consumption of alcohol alters brain functions and decreases cognitive performance.